opendocsg/slw-judgments-backfill/2000_SGHC_226/report.md

 ## their value.
 This fact may be proved.’

 63\.
-Also, as Chong was denying that he had received $500,000 in payment of the alleged sale of his interest to Mdm Ng, the acknowledgment of receipt of $500,000 in the Agreement does not prevent him from giving evidence on his denial , see _Fook Gee Finance Co Ltd v Liu Cho Chit & another action_ [1998] 2 SLR 121.
+Also, as Chong was denying that he had received $500,000 in payment of the alleged sale of his interest to Mdm Ng, the acknowledgment of receipt of $500,000 in the Agreement does not prevent him from giving evidence on his denial , see _Fook Gee Finance Co Ltd v Liu Cho Chit & another action_ <span class="citation">[1998] 2 SLR 121</span>.

 64\.
 I also note that Mdm Ng’s version was not that she actually paid Chong $500,000 but that he received it by way of set-off.